 In December, a preparatory committee of judges will start sifting through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to reduce the number of entries to no more than six in each category.
 They’ll publish short lists on the awards website.

 The chairman will be Peter Preston, director of the Guardian Foundation, who edited the Guardian in London for 20 years.
 He’ll work with Uffe Soerensen, member of the board of the Jyllands-Posten Foundation in Denmark, Patrice Schneider from the Media Loan Development Fund, Heikelina Verrijn Stuart, an eminent journalist and lawyer from The Netherlands, Timothy Large, Editor-in-Chief of the Thomson Reuters Foundation and Konstanty Gebert, journalist and co-founder of the MDLF.
 Their aim will be to find a selection of the highest quality entries to pass on to the main judging panel.

 At a prearranged time during January and early February 2014.

 Sir Harold Evans, the iconic former editor of the Sunday Times in London, now editor-at-large for Thomson-Reuters, is the chairman of the panel of judges.
-Sylvie Kaufman, former editor of Le Monde, Joergen Ejboel, former editor of Jyllands-Posten, and Yevgenia Albats, Editor in Chief and CEO of the Moscow-based political weekly The New Times will join him on the panel and Juan Luis Cebrián, the founding editor of El Pais in Madrid and CEO of the Prisa media groep.
+Sylvie Kaufman, former editor of Le Monde, Joergen Ejboel, former editor of Jyllands-Posten, Yevgenia Albats, Editor in Chief and CEO of the Moscow-based political weekly The New Times will join him on the panel and Juan Luis Cebrián, the founding editor of El Pais in Madrid and CEO of the Prisa media groep.

-They’ll be announced in the winners’ countries of origin March 2014.
-All winners will be asked to attend the awards ceremony and foundation conference in London on March 17 2014.
+They’ll be announced in the winners’ countries of origin April 2015.
+All winners will be asked to attend the awards ceremony and foundation conference.